john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     (4 + 4) * 4:
     32

 NOW we have a real program.
 It has a `main` function, so we can execute it from the commandline.
-It includes other functions that we use in the `main` function.
+It includes other functions that we use in `main`.
 We have even commented our functions.
-This little file could serve as a blueprint for a lot of the Python work you do.
+This little file could serve as a blueprint for a lot of the Python work you do from now on.

 ## Importing From Your Module

-Earlier we imported `numop1` in the Python interpreter by doing:
+Earlier, we imported `numop1` into the Python interpreter by doing:

     >>> from super_happy_fun_nums import numop1

-If we had more than one function in `super_happy_fun_nums.py`, we could import in one of a couple ways:
+If we had more than one function in `super_happy_fun_nums.py`, we could import both in one of a couple ways:

     >>> from super_happy_fun_nums import numop1, numop2
     >>> from super_happy_fun_nums import *